 - Localized.
 This is the most common type of granuloma annulare.
-The lesion borders have a circular or semicircular shape, with a diameter up to 2 inches (5 centimeters).
-It occurs most commonly on the hands, feet, wrists and ankles of young adults, particularly women.
+The bump (lesion) borders have a circular or semicircular shape, with a diameter up to 2 inches (5 centimeters).
+It occurs most commonly on the hands, feet, wrists and ankles of young adults.

 - Generalized.
 Up to 15 percent of the people who have granuloma annulare have lesions over a large portion of their bodies — including the trunk, arms and legs.
-This variety is more likely to be itchy and most often affects adults.
+This type is more likely to be itchy and to affect adults.

 When to see a doctor

 Call your doctor if your skin develops reddish bumps (lesions) in ring patterns that don't go away within a few weeks.

 No one knows exactly what causes granuloma annulare.
 But in some people, the condition may be triggered by:

 - Other minor injury to the skin